SAP/ai-sdk-js/packages/orchestration/README.md

 ## Prerequisites

 - [Enable the AI Core service in SAP BTP](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/initial-setup).
-- Project configured with Node.js v20 or higher and native ESM support enabled.
+- Configure the project with **Node.js v20 or higher** and **native ESM** support.
-- An orchestration deployment is running.
+- Run an orchestration deployment.
-  - Use the [`DeploymentApi`](https://github.com/SAP/ai-sdk-js/blob/main/packages/ai-api/README.md#create-a-deployment) from `@sap-ai-sdk/ai-api` to create a deployment for orchestration to the SAP generative AI hub.
-    For more information, see [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-deployment-for-orchestration).
+  - Use the [`DeploymentApi`](https://github.com/SAP/ai-sdk-js/blob/main/packages/ai-api/README.md#create-a-deployment) from `@sap-ai-sdk/ai-api` to create a deployment for orchestration to the SAP Generative AI Hub.
+For more information, see [this guide](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-deployment-for-orchestration).
-  - Once a deployment is complete, the orchestration service can be accessed via the `deploymentUrl`.
+  - Once the deployment is complete, access the orchestration service via the `deploymentUrl`.

+> **Accessing the AI Core Service via the SDK**:
+> The SDK automatically retrieves the `AI Core` service binding from the `VCAP_SERVICES` environment variable, along with the service token needed for authentication.
+> All subsequent client requests are routed to this service endpoint.

 ## Orchestration Service